Keeping Your Dog Safe During a Flood or Hurricane

 Hurricane season runs June 1-November 30th.
 And Houston, aka the Bayou City, has its fair share of storms and flooding.
 This year is expected to have an above normal number of named storms.

 Here’s how to keep your dog and cat safe during a hurricane or flood.

 How to Prepare for Your Dog Before a Hurricane

 - Papers please.
 Put your dog and cat’s important documents, such as vaccination records, your vet’s contact information, and your pet’s microchip number, in a waterproof, sealed bag.

 - Microchip managed.
-Make sure your pet's microchip is registered, and tied to your phone number and phone number of family members.
+Make sure your pet’s microchip is registered, and tied to your phone number.
+Include a back-up contact in your registration, such as the phone number of family or friends.

 - Collar & Tags.
 Confirm that your pet has a well-fitted collar and ID tags with your name, address and phone number.

 - Life Jacket.
 Consider buying a life jacket or other flotation device for your dog.
 Even if he/she is a strong swimmer, flood waters are extremely powerful.
 Do not expect your dog to be able to swim out.

 - Location location location.
 Know your pet’s hiding places.
 If flooding is a concern, you may have to leave very quickly.
 As a storm approaches, you may consider locking your cat in an interior bathroom to avoid it hiding under the bed.
 Monitor your dogs closely in your yard when they go our for a bathroom break..

 - Make an emergency “go bag” for your cat or dog to take with you if you have to evacuate.